qossmic/deptrac/README.md

 ## Getting Started

-The easiest way to get started is to download the [deptrac.phar](http://get.sensiolabs.de/deptrac.phar).
+The easiest way to get started is to download the latest [deptrac.phar](http://get.sensiolabs.de/deptrac.phar).

 At first, you need a so called *depfile*, which is written in YAML.
 You can generate a bootstrapped `depfile.yml` with